 How did you get your start as a writer?

 I wrote about 1,000 baseball stories as a youngster.
 They were very straightforward, as if I were writing the play-by-play for Bob Uecker.
 I’d be like, “And now Yount steps up to the plate.
 He takes a practice cut or two, then takes his stance.
 The pitch.
 It’s a ball!
 Ball one to Yount.
 The next pitch.
 A strike.
 The count is now one-and-one.”
 And so on, until usually the Brewers won on a grand slam in the bottom of the 9th.
 Hit by whom, you might wonder?
 Perhaps a fresh-faced rookie sensation named David Duhr?
-Um, nope.
+Nope.
 I was not part of these narratives.
 It was usually just a real Brewer.
 Robin Yount, Cecil Cooper, Paul Molitor.
-Sometimes a dark horse like Ernie Riles.
-Duhr stayed off the page.
-I was a realist before I even knew what the word meant.
+Sometimes a dark horse such as Ernie Riles.

-If you’re talking professionally, my first writing paycheck came from either Gulf Coast or the Iowa Review.
-Which came after being paid in contributor copies for magazines like Pleiades.
-Which came after writing free book reviews for some online venues, just for poops & giggles.
+Professionally, my first paycheck for writing came from either Gulf Coast or the Iowa Review (I really can’t remember — they came only days apart, which made me feel super cool).
+Which came after being paid in contributor copies for excellent magazines such as Pleiades.
+Which came after writing free book reviews for some online venues, just to test the waters.
+(They were chilly.)

 What is your favorite thing about educating writers at WBN?

-I love it when a new writer discovers something on his/her own after we’ve worked on a particular issue for a while.
+I love when a new writer realizes something on his/her own after we’ve worked on a particular issue for a while.
 I enjoy seeing that triumphant smile.
-I also enjoy when a more seasoned writer and I get done talking about the nuts & bolts, and can just sit back and talk about the act itself.
+I also enjoy when a writer and I get done talking nuts and bolts and can just sit back and talk about the act itself.

 What is the hardest part of writing for you?

 The act itself.

 What’s the last movie you saw that was based on a book and how was it?